EricSergeant/Overlook/README.md

 # Webpack Starter Kit

-## Clone This Repo

-To verify that it is setup correctly, run `npm start` in your terminal.
-Go to `http://localhost:8080/` and you should see a page with some `h1` text, Turing logo image and a beautiful gradient background.
-If that's the case, you're good to go.
-Enter `control + c` in your terminal to stop the server at any time.

 Here is a video that walks through some information about [import and export](https://www.youtube.com/watch?v=_3oSWwapPKQ).
 There are a lot of resources out there about `import` and `export`, and resources will sometimes call them `ES6 modules`.
 It's something you will see in React and beyond.